 Social Security's disability listings book provides the specific approval criteria for a number of known impairments.
 Not every medical condition is addressed in the listing book (also known as the blue book), and not every condition for which approval criteria is set forth in the listing book is specifically identified by name.

 In the case of vision impairments, there aren't separate listings that specifically address conditions such as macular degeneration, diabetic retinopathy, or cataracts.
 Instead, the listing book focuses on the measurable loss of visual ability that may result from any number of medical conditions.

 To qualify for Social Security disability or SSI on the basis of a vision impairment, there are three listings in the Social Security Administration's impairment listing manual that may generally apply to most claims involving loss of vision.
 These listings deal with:

 What does "in the better eye" mean?
-The phrase better eye means this: for a disability claim involving a visual allegation, the Social Security Administration will evaluate a claimant's medical records and consider the claimant's residual (remaining) visual acuity and peripheral vision in both eyes.
+For a disability claim involving a visual problem, the Social Security Administration will evaluate a claimant's medical records and consider the claimant's residual (remaining) visual acuity and peripheral vision in both eyes.
 If one of the claimant's eyes meets the approval requirements of a listing and the other eye does not (this would be the better eye), the claimant will not be approved on the basis of meeting a listing.